NOW OPEN! Oxford: Microsuction Ear Wax Removal Summertown Oxon OX2

 How To Get Rid Of Ear Wax

 Unfortunately, the size and shape of your ear canal, as well as the amount and type of ear wax is genetically determined.
 In order to reduce ear wax build up we recommend applying one squirt of Earol (a sterile, sealed olive oil spray) into each ear once or twice a week.
 If you have a blocked ear, we recommend you apply two squirts of Earol twice or three times a day for three or four days and then attend one of our expert microsuction ear wax removal clinics.
-You can book an appointment at our Great Yarmouth microsuction ear wax removal clinic here.
+You can book an appointment at our Oxford microsuction ear wax removal clinic here.
 Please don't put cotton wool in after applying Earol, as it will just absorb the olive oil and stop it from doing its work.
 We don't recommend self-syringing as this can push the ear wax further into your ear.
 We particularly recommend you avoid ear candles, as these do not remove ear wax and can potentially cause serious problems.
 We have an article on ear candles and their pitfalls here.

 If you'd like to read about the various methods of ear wax removal, including syringing and microsuction, we have an article on different ear wax removal methods here.